Ferdinand Garcia marked his tenth year living with HIV by surmounting the Peruvian Andes on Out Adventures’ 2013 The Inca Trail and Machu Picchu tour.

 Can you tell me about your “I Am HIV” campaign and how it got started?

 I became positive fourteen and a half years ago.
 I didn’t think I would live five more.

-When I did hit my five year anniversary living with HIV I decided I’d do a marathon.
-I’m not a runner so the idea of championing a marathon was very daunting.
+When I did hit my five-year anniversary of living with HIV, I decided I’d do a marathon.
+I’m not a runner, so the idea of championing a marathon was very daunting.

-Years one through five it was me thinking I wasn’t going to live.
-Then from years five to ten I started doing other things to keep pushing myself.
-So, for my ten year anniversary, I hiked to Machu Picchu.
-Only that time, I wanted to add a social component which was when I decided to begin my “I Am HIV” campaign.
+In years one through to five, it was me thinking I wasn’t going to live.
+Then from years five to ten, I started doing other things to keep pushing myself.
+So, for my ten-year anniversary, I hiked to Machu Picchu.
+Only that time I wanted to add a social component which was when I decided to begin my “I Am HIV” campaign.

 What was it like taking your first “I Am HIV” photo at Machu Picchu?
 How was it received?